Suhail Zubairy

-Academic career
+Early life and education

-Zubairy attended Edwardes College in Peshawar, where he received double BSc degree in physics and mathematics from the Peshawar University, in 1971.
-He was conferred with Gold Medal with his degree by Peshawar University.
-He received MSc in physics from the Quaid-i-Azam University in 1974, and his PhD in physics from the University of Rochester under the guidance of Professor Emil Wolf in 1978.
-He wrote an internationally renowned textbook on Quantum Optics that he co-authored with Marlan O. Scully.
+Zubairy was born in Lahore, Pakistan.
+He attended Edwardes College in Peshawar, where he received double BSc degree in physics and mathematics from the Peshawar University, in 1971.
+He received MSc in physics from the Quaid-i-Azam University in 1974, and his PhD in physics from the University of Rochester under the guidance of Emil Wolf in 1978.